 Coldwater is a somewhat small city located in the state of Michigan.
-With a population of 10,844 people and seven constituent neighborhoods, Coldwater is the 103rd largest community in Michigan.
+With a population of 12,215 people and seven constituent neighborhoods, Coldwater is the 103rd largest community in Michigan.

+Coldwater is a somewhat ethnically-diverse city.
 The people who call Coldwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coldwater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coldwater include Irish, English, Polish, and Dutch.
+Important ancestries of people in Coldwater include German, English, Irish, Polish, and Italian.

 The most common language spoken in Coldwater is English.
 Other important languages spoken here include Arabic and Spanish.